rozek/notes-on-modular-things/README.md

 [Modular Things](https://github.com/modular-things/modular-things) solve the problem by connecting prefabricated functional modules to a computer via USB, where they "register" along with their capabilities and can be controlled and linked together using JavaScript in a [web-based user interface](https://modular-things.com/), for example.
 The electronics side of hardware computing is thus reduced to simply wiring modules - on one side to a computer, and on the other side to sensors, actuators, and displays.
 The rest is just software.

-And even if one has to assemble these modules (the "Things") themselves (because they are currently not available for purchase), they can be easily recombined afterwards - making them ideal for learning, experimenting, prototyping and for demonstrators.
+And even if one has to assemble these modules (called "things") themselves (because they are currently not available for purchase), they can be easily recombined afterwards - making them ideal for learning, experimenting, prototyping and for demonstrators.

 ### Terminology ###